TheHimanshuDixit/wearncode/README.md

 # Ecommerce Website of cloths

-An ecommerce website.
+An Ecommerce Website of cloths made in NextJs & TailwindCSS.
 All functionality is working same like amazon/flipkart except payment gateway.

 # Tech used